jspecify/jspecify/docs/spec.md

 **Some-world version:** The rules are the same except that the requirements for "`NO_CHANGE` or `MINUS_NULL`" are loosened to "`NO_CHANGE`, `MINUS_NULL`, or `UNSPECIFIED`."

+(nullness-delegating-subtyping)=

+## Nullness-delegating subtyping rules for Java

+The Java subtyping rules are defined in [JLS 4.10].
+We add to them as follows:

+-   [As always](#concept-references), interpret the Java rules as operating on [augmented types], not [base types].
+However, when applying the Java direct-supertype rules themselves, *ignore* the [nullness operator] of the input types and output types.
+The augmented types matter only when the Java rules refer to *other* rules that are defined in this spec. *Those* rules respect the nullness operator of some type components --- but never the nullness operator of the type component that represents the whole input or output type.

+    > To "ignore" the output's nullness operator, we recommend outputting a
+    > value of `NO_CHANGE`, since that is valid for all types, including
+    > [intersection types].

+-   When the Java array rules require one type to be a *direct* supertype of another, consider the direct supertypes of `T` to be *every* type that `T` is a [subtype] of.

 ## Containment